(Updated 10 May 2021).

 At the moment, traveling from EU Member States and Schengen Associated countries is allowed.
 If you fly to Spain, it is mandatory to carry a negative molecular test undertaken 72 hours prior to enter Spain, and to fill in a Health Control Form (FCS) associated with your trip.
 Once you complete the form, you receive a personal QR code, which you present at the Health Control of the airport of arrival in Spain.

 👉 You can find more information here: Reopen Europe.

-The other main measures currently in place are:
+Here are the main measures currently in place:

 - 😷 wearing masks outside when not drinking/eating

 - 🤸🏼♀️ Gyms are open with a capacity of 30%